Headteacher: Mrs J Boylan

 At Key Stage 1, children are asked to learn about specific people or events that are both within and beyond living history.
 Popular choices include people like Neil Armstrong or Tim Peake, Mary Seacole, or Florence Nightingale.
 Events such as the Great Fire of London, the first aeroplane flight, or themes such as castles or toys lend themselves very well to learning about the past.
 One of our topics is Anne Lister with her link to Shibden Hall.

-Children are also be introduced to some world civilisations in history.
+Children are also introduced to some world civilisations in history.
 Savile Park covers one of each section.
 It may depend on the period of history most relevant to the children themselves.

 Educational visits form a vital part of engaging children in History and examples of visits and workshops include Cliffe Castle in Keighley as part of the Stone Age dig, Halifax Piece Hall and Shibden Hall as part of the local history of Halifax, Bradford Media Museum as part of music through the ages and Technology through time, unpacking evacuee suitcases at The Imperial War Museum, a day in role at a mummification workshops and special visitors coming in to share personal histories of the local area.